mlswg/mls-architecture/draft-ietf-mls-architecture.md

 result, the group is stuck -- no member can send a Commit that the DS will accept.

-Such “desynchronization” problems can arise even when the Delivery Service takes no stance on which Commit is "correct" for an epoch.
+Such "desynchronization" problems can arise even when the Delivery Service takes no stance on which Commit is "correct" for an epoch.
 The DS can enable clients to choose between Commits, for example by providing Commits in the order received and allow clients to reject any Commits that violate their view of the group's policies.
-As such, all honest and correctly-implemented clients will arrive at the same "first valid Commit" and choose to process it.
+As such, all honest and correctly implemented clients will arrive at the same "first valid Commit" and choose to process it.
 Malicious or buggy clients that process a different Commit will end up in a forked view of the group.